coq/coq/doc/sphinx/proof-engine/tactics.rst

 succeeds, and results in an error otherwise.

 .. tacn:: constr_eq @one_term @one_term

+   .. todo PR: We should define "modulo" in the glossary.
+I don't
+      recall the meaning clearly, many readers may not be familiar with it.

    This tactic checks whether its arguments are equal modulo alpha conversion, casts and universe constraints.
 It may unify universes.